ChrisClevenger/ChrisClevenger/README.md

 I'm learning full-stack web development through <a href="https://www.theodinproject.com/">The Odin Project</a>.

-📚 I'm currently learning basic Ruby syntax and creating some elementary programs for coursework.
+📚 I'm currently learning basic Ruby syntax and creating some elementary programs for coursework. <br>
-🍻 My day job is running a small dive bar in a college town in Alabama 🐯 but have a broad work-experience including non-profits, for-profits, and startups.
+🍻 My day job is running a small dive bar in a college town in Alabama 🐯. <br>
+🦺  I have a broad work-experience including non-profits, for-profits, and startups. <br>
-🤝 I'd love to collaborate on projects involving dashboards for small businesses and simple, efficient web-based tools for interesting niches.
+🤝 I'd love to collaborate on projects involving dashboards for small businesses or web-based tools for interesting niches. <br>
 📫 You can find me on Twitter, or LinkedIn, or on my <a href="https://www.chrisclevenger.com/">personal website</a>.